 Modules contain Puppet classes, defined types, tasks, task plans, functions, resource types and providers, and plug-ins such as custom types or facts.
 Modules must be installed in the Puppet modulepath.
 Puppet loads all content from every module in the modulepath, making this code available for use.

 You can download and install modules from the Puppet Forge.
 The Forge contains thousands of modules written by Puppet developers and the open source community for a wide variety of use cases.
-You should also expect to write at least some of your own modules to meet specific needs in your infrastructure.
+You should also expect to write at least a few of your own modules to meet specific needs in your infrastructure.

 Each module subdirectory has a specific function.
 Not all directories are required, but if used, they should be in the following structure.

 - Contains data files specifying parameter defaults.

 - Contains examples showing how to declare the module's classes and defined types.

 - Contains external facts, which are an alternative to Ruby-based custom facts.
 These are synced to all agent nodes, so they can submit values for those facts to the Puppet master.